flq/flq.github.io/_posts/2013-9-17-FunSpIns-a-recap-of-Rob-Ashtons-lessons-Das-Intro.md

 And with that, we are pretty much ready to tackle the stuff that comes...

-> You will be able to follow the series through the [fun-spin][10] tag...

 ## Disclaimer

-I am a functional programming noob.
+I am a _functional programming noob_.
 I may be more successful at doing a *GUI interface using visual basic to track the killers IP address*.
 I have years of imperative languages under my belt, and while we all know what delegates are, that LINQ are actually operations in the monad of Enumeration, that F# preferred to call them computational expressions, and how functional Javascript is, this Haskell stuff, even though it sometimes looks eerily imperative, has completely different underpinnings in terms of theory, philosophy and utter spoon bending, so *bear with me*.

   [1]: http://codeofrob.com/entries/learn-functional-programming-with-me---but-rob,-it-needs-to-be-more-composable.html
   [2]: https://github.com/ghcjs/ghcjs#haskell-to-javascript-compiler